EnricoPicci/git-diff-llm/README.md

 ### Commit changes

-Before publishin a version of the command, make sure all the changes are committed.
+Before publishing a version of the command, make sure all the changes are committed.

 The publishing procedure will ensure that a new "patch" version will be created and a new tag added.